http://www.bcaplan.com

 100.

-Congress (for a lottery ticket), or the bribe recipient (for a bribe).
-You could also have said that no one benefits because the opportunity for bribes would just make politicians compete more fiercely in elections.
+(for a bribe).
+You could also have said that no one benefits because the opportunity

 XI.
 Analyze ONE of the following grants of monopoly privilege discussed in the readings.
 In 1 page or less, explain: (a) What kind of competition the privilege kept out, and how; (b) The gross monopoly profits, and who got them; (c) The deadweight losses of monopoly (allocative, productive, and "lobbying").